College Interview FAQs

 1. Research the college.
 Start by reading the school's website.
 Don't stop at the home page.
 Find out what the school offers that appeals to you.
 Write a sentence or two about what makes it different from the other schools.
 Talk to alumni and students if you can, read the college literature, and visit if you're able.
 Jot down questions as you do your research so you can ask the interviewer questions later.

 2. Practice answering interview questions.
 This is essential.
 You don't want to memorize your answers, but you do want to present yourself well and thoughtfully.
-Ask a friend or family member help you practice, and take turns being the interviewer and interviewee.
+Ask a friend or family member to help you practice, and take turns being the interviewer and interviewee.
 Click here for a practice interview.

 3. Gather a list of your achievements, honors, awards, and extracurricular activities to give the college interviewer.